AnthonyBobsin/food_service/README.md

 the Faker gem for depth.
 When signing up remember to also sign up as a service so you can experiment with creating your own menu from the account dropdown.

+In progress: Adding some jQuery to allow users on edit menu to add more than one item at a time.